 Nine gene mutations have been identified in patients with nephronophthisis.
 Mutations of the NPHP1 gene are the most common, identified in about 30 to 60% of patients.
 About 10% of patients with nephronophthisis also have other manifestations, including retinitis pigmentosa, hepatic fibrosis, intellectual disability, and other neurologic abnormalities.

-End-stage renal disease often develops during childhood and causes growth retardation and bone disease.
+ESRD often develops during childhood and causes growth restriction and bone disease.
 However, in many patients, these problems develop slowly over years and are so well compensated for that they are not recognized as abnormal until significant uremic symptoms appear.
 Hypertension sometimes develops.

 The diagnosis should be suspected in children with the following, particularly if the urinary sediment is benign: